AndyBowerman/Weight-Converter/README.md

 I wanted to give users the option of which weight units to convert between.

-The algorithums required are simple, I used if statements to call the required functions based on the users selections.
+The algorithms required are simple, I used if statements to call the required functions based on the users selections.

 My aim is for the code to be as simple as possible to achieve my desired tasks.